BK Chicken Fries: Coq Roq

-Coq Roq, also spelled COQ ROQ, was an advertising program created in late 2004 for Burger King by the Miami-based advertising firm Crispin Porter + Bogusky (CP+B).
+Coq Roq, also stylized as COQ ROQ, was an advertising program created in late 2004 for Burger King by the Miami-based advertising firm Crispin Porter + Bogusky (CP+B).
 Coq Roq was a fictional "rooster metal" group (albeit composed of various real-life musicians) with its own website and associated content.
 The band's musical "style" was classified as punk-sounding rock n' roll, thrash or nu metal.
 The campaign featured a viral marketing website, television and print campaigns and a fictional MySpace page.
 The program was similar to other marketing campaigns created by CP+B for Burger King, including the Subservient Chicken, Ugoff, and Sith Sense.

 According to CP+B employee Tom Zukoszki, the fictional background information for the band was that they signed with Burger King instead of a major record label.
 As part of the promotion, a four-song LP record was recorded, two music videos produced, and a national (US) tour planned.
 The tour had to be cancelled because the actor playing the lead singer, a Canadian citizen, was unable to enter the United States because he had a criminal record in his home country.